 - Group value – where a number of buildings make up an important architectural or historic unity or are a good example of planning; for example squares, terraces or model villages.

 There are three categories of listing :

-- Grade 1 buildings are of exceptional interest
+- Grade I buildings are of exceptional interest

-- Grade 11* are particularly important buildings of more than special interest
+- Grade II* are particularly important buildings of more than special interest

-- Grade 11 buildings are of special interest warranting every effort to preserve them
+- Grade II buildings are of special interest warranting every effort to preserve them.

-Much more detail can be found on the Historic England website.
+Much more detail about listing and listed building categories can be found on the Historic England website.

-Chesterfield Borough Council have an excellent page on their website about listed buildings within the Borough .
+Chesterfield Borough Council have a page on their website about listed buildings within the Borough.
 It includes downloadable lists and can be accessed here .